hyperledger/fabric/docs/source/channel_update_tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~

 We will be operating from the root of the ``test-network`` subdirectory within
 your local clone of ``fabric-samples``.
 Change into that directory now.
-You will
-also want to open a few extra terminals for ease of use.

 .. code:: bash